andreafspeziale/liskit-bot/README.md

     - /address delegateName (check address for delegate name)
     - /voters delegateName (check voters of delegate name)
     - /votes delegateName (check votes made by delegate name)

+    - /reward address (if the address is voting the pool it returns the informations about the pool reward)

 ## Deployed bot